xenadmin/zabbix-templates/zabbix-e2guardian/README.md

 ## Notes

 1. Latest Version of Template is provided with Item type `Zabbix agent (active)`, but can easily be switched via Zabbix Frontend Mass Update!
-1. Includes 1 Graph which uses configured count of max http-workers as X axis.
+1. Includes 1 Graph which uses configured count of max http-workers as Y axis.
 1. Includes 2 Triggers which check if worker or log queue build up.

 ## Example Screenshot of Latest Data